 Let's get to the visa application process in detail.

-1. Apply to the Student and Exchange Visitor Program (SEVP) approved institution in the US six to twelve months before the commencement of your studies in the US.
+1. Apply to the Student and Exchange Visitor Program (SEVP) approved institution in the US six to twelve months before your studies in the US.

 2. Pay the Student and Exchange Visitor Information System (SEVIS) fee.

 3. Complete filling in the US student visa application form along with a recent photograph.

 4. Pay the visa application fee.

 Here is the brief process put together for you.
 Read on!

 Firstly, have information about the list of Universities that comes under the SEVP program.
 Choose an institution and course accredited by the US government's Student and Exchange Visitor Program (SEVP).